top1944/duckuments/docs/atoms_80_fall2017_info/40_labs_and_hw/17-hw-filtering.md

 This parameter file tells your node to automatically load the right filter.
 If you are working on particle filter you can leave it the way it is and just add your parameters that you need under `configuration`.
 If you are working on EKF, comment or delete the lines for the PF and uncomment the lines for the EKF and then add your params as needed.

+The other file you need to concern yourself with is in

+    include/dt_filtering_![YOUR_ROBOT_NAME]

-2. The other file you need to concern yourself with is in `include/dt_filtering_![YOUR_ROBOT_NAME]`, you will need to fill in the functions that are setup for you.
+You will need to fill in the functions that are setup for you.

 ## Submission